-Presented at the YoYo Space of the Palais de Tokyo last month was In The Eyes of Exodus, featuring the work of Vietnamese artist Hom Nguyen.
-Along with the artist’s works, the exhibit included an unusual collaboration with Fred Pinel of French luxury trunk makers Pinel & Pinel.
+The collaboration between Hom Nguyen X Pinel & Pinel was presented at the YoYo Space of the Palais de Tokyo last month.
+In The Eyes of Exodus featured the work of Vietnamese artist Hom Nguyen as well as an unusual collaboration with Fred Pinel of French luxury trunk makers Pinel & Pinel.

 The presentation featured the scrawled, gestural ink and charcoal portraits for which Hom is best known.
 Created from memory without a physical model, his portraits represent the uprooted Vietnamese who fled the country via boats in the 1970s.